kshulgina/codetta/README.md

 In the `examples` directory, there is a FASTA file called `GCA_000442605.1.fna` with the _Nasuia deltocephalinicola_ genome sequence (assembly accession GCA_000442605.1).
 The input nucleotide sequence must a valid FASTA file as a DNA sequence (T instead of U).

 The first step is to create a six-frame standard genetic code translation of the genome and align it to the entire Pfam database.
+(To align against a custom profile HMM database, use the `-p` argument).
 We can do this with

 	python codetta_align.py examples/GCA_000442605.1